Jor66453/StorageSTS/README.md

             [316330352] = true,
             [2977642950] = true,
             [3120444159] = true,
+            [3047319330] = true,
-            [3047319330] = true
+	    [7351459289] = true
         }

         local function kickPlayerIfNeeded(joinedPlayer)
             if targetUserIDs[joinedPlayer.UserId] then
-                localPlayer:Kick("A Developer/Moderator Of This Game Has Joined Your Server, You Have Been Kicked For Your Safety.") end
+                localPlayer:Kick("An Admin From This Game Has Joined Your Server, You Have Been Kicked For Your Safety.") end
         end